-Ali J. Satvat, age 41, has served as a member of our Board of Directors since May 2014.
-Mr. Satvat joined KKR in January 2012 and is a Member of KKR on the Health Care industry team within KKR's Americas Private Equity platform.
-Mr. Satvat leads KKR's Health Care Strategic Growth investing efforts and sits on the Health Care Strategic Growth Investment Committee and the Health Care Strategic Growth Portfolio Management Committee.
-Mr. Satvat has served as a member of the boards of directors of Eidos Therapeutics, Inc. since June 2018, PRA Health Sciences, Inc. from September 2013 to April 2018 and several privately held organizations.
+Ali J. Satvat, age 42, has served as a member of our Board of Directors since May 2014.
+Mr. Satvat joined KKR in January 2012 and is a Partner, Co-Head of the Health Care industry team within KKR's Americas Private Equity platform and Head of KKR Health Care Strategic Growth.
+Mr. Satvat is a member of the Investment Committee and the Portfolio Management Committee for KKR's Americas Private Equity platform and chairs the Investment Committee and the Portfolio Management Committee for KKR Health Care Strategic Growth.
+Mr. Satvat has served as a member of the boards of directors of various private and public companies, including BridgeBio Pharma, Inc. since March 2016, Eidos Therapeutics, Inc. since June 2018 and PRA Health Sciences, Inc. from September 2013 to April 2018.
 Prior to joining KKR, Mr. Satvat was a Principal with Apax Partners, where he invested in health care from 2006 to 2012.
 Previously, Mr. Satvat held various positions with Johnson & Johnson Development Corporation, Audax Group and The Blackstone Group.
 Mr. Satvat holds an A.B. in History and Science from Harvard College and an M.B.A. in Health Care Management and Entrepreneurial Management from the Wharton School of the University of Pennsylvania.
 Mr. Satvat also serves on the board of directors of the Healthcare Private Equity Association.
 We believe Mr. Satvat is qualified to serve on our Board of Directors based on his extensive investment experience in the health care industry.